Fulata Moyo: Writing

-Moyo has written more than 29 publications in five languages.
+Moyo has written and published widely in five languages.
 Her writings have predominantly addressed religious and cultural influences on gender construction and women's sexuality.
 She argues that religious scripture must be interpreted in the context of women's experiences, which will help raise awareness of issues that dehumanize women.

 Moyo was a contributor to AfricaPraying : a handbook on HIV-AIDS sensitive sermon guidelines and liturgy, published in 2003.
 She co-edited Women Writing Africa: Eastern African Region, published by Feminist Press in 2007.
 She has been a guest editor for the Ecumenical Review in 2012 and the International Review of Mission in 2015.

+Award

+Named a Human Rights Defender in 2013 in the Human Rights Defender Initiative, Carter Center USA.